lanly-dev/huyhieu/README.md

 A simple, flat, and minimalistic badge generator that can embed a website's favicon and custom text.
 Built with [Hono](https://hono.dev/) and Deno.

+> This service is hosted on [ValTown](https://val.town/) for instant, serverless deployment and sharing.

 ## Features
 - Flat, modern SVG badges
 - Embeds a website's favicon (ICO)